 Types of Corolla

 Like calyx, corolla can be free (polypetalous) or fused (gamopetalous).
 In polypetalous corolla, all the petals remain free in origin.
-In the gamopetalous corolla, the united and free portion refers as corolla tube, and corolla lobes, respectively and the junction of tube and lobe refers as “Throat”.
-The shape and size of the corolla in plants differ ranging between different species and can classify into regular or irregular form.
+In the gamopetalous corolla, the united and free portion is called corolla tube and corolla lobes, respectively.

-Rosaceous: It comprises of the clawless petals that only contains limbs expanding outwards, while the odd petal is anterior in position.
-It is common in the members of Rosaceous family, like a rose.
+- Rosaceous: It comprises the clawless petals, which only contains limbs expanding outwards.
+Conversely, the odd petals are anterior in position.
+It is common in the members of the Rosaceous family, like a rose.

-Caryophyllaceous: It comprises five free petals, where the claws and limbs are perpendicular to each other.
+- Caryophyllaceous: It comprises five free petals, in which the claws and limbs are perpendicular to each other.
 It is common in the members of the Caryophyllaceae family, like dianthus.

-Papilionaceous: It comprises five petals that resemble a butterfly.
+- Papilionaceous: It comprises five petals that resemble a butterfly.
 In papilionaceous corolla, the posterior petal or “Vexillum” is larger.
-Two inferior anterior petals or “Carine” are united, giving a boat-like appearance.
-There are other two lateral petals called or Alae, superimposing the carina.
+Two inferior anterior petals or “Carine” appear united and boat-like.
+There are other two lateral petals called Alae, which superimposing the carina.
 Example; Pea flower.

-Hypocrateriform: This kind of corolla appears as “Salver shaped” with a long and slender corolla tube and corolla limb at the right angle.
+- Hypocrateriform: This kind of corolla appears salver-shaped with a long and slender corolla tube and corolla limb at the right angle.
 Example; Vinca rosea.

-Rotate: This kind of corolla resembles “wheel shape” with a shorter corolla tube and limbs at the right angle.
+- Rotate: This kind of corolla resembles a wheel-shape with a shorter corolla tube and limbs at the right angle.
 Example; Solarium melongena.

-Ligulate: This kind of corolla appears as “Strap shaped” which consists of five petals united to form a short tube at the base.
+- Ligulate: This kind of corolla appears as strap-shaped, consisting of five petals united to form a short tube at the base.
 The corolla tube splits on one side and becomes flattened like a strap.
 Example; Ray florets of marigold.

-Bilabiate: It appears as two lip structure which consists of upper posterior and lowers anterior part.
+- Bilabiate: It appears as a two lip structure, which consists of the upper posterior and lowers anterior part.
 The upper posterior part comprises a union of two petals, while the unequal lower anterior part includes a coalition of three petals.
 Example; Leucas.

-Personate: It is mask shaped corolla that somewhat resembles the shape of bilabiate flower.
-In personate corolla, both the limbs are held together due to which the mouth is closed.
-The projection of lower lip closing the mouth refers as “Palate”.
+- Personate: It is a mask-shaped corolla that somewhat resembles the shape of a bilabiate flower.
+In personate corolla, both the limbs are held together, due to which the mouth is closed.
+In addition, the projection of the lower lip closes the mouth and known as “Palate”.
 Example; Snapdragon.

 Functions of Corolla in plants

-Pollination: The flower petals are brightly coloured, giving aromatic smell that grabs the attention of anyone.
-So, pollinating agents like bees, birds etc. help in the pollination of the flower.
+- Pollination: The flower petals appear brightly coloured, giving an aromatic smell, and it also grabs the attention of anyone.
+So, pollinating agents like bees, birds etc., help in the pollination of the flower.

-Protection: The whorl of petals protect the reproductive structures of a flower, i.e. the male (stamen) and female (carpel) reproductive structures that participate in the fertilization of the flower to produce fruits.
+- Protection: The whorl of petals protect the flower’s reproductive structures, i.e. the male (stamen) and female (carpel) that participate in the fertilization of flower to produce fruits.

-Therefore, the corolla is a collective term for the group of petals that is the most attractive part of a flower because of their fluorescent colour and fragrance.
-It does not directly involve in the process of pollination, but indirectly it can captivate or repel the specific pollinators.
+Therefore, the corolla is a collective term for the group of petals, and it is the most attractive part of a flower because of its fluorescent colour and fragrance.
+It does not directly take part in pollination, but indirectly it can captivate or repel the specific pollinators.